FIFA president gets legal win, special prosecutor removed - WHIZ News

 Keller had no authority to open his own proceedings against Infantino, and the Swiss federal prosecution office quickly said it did not have a case open.

+FIFA said it welcomed the court’s ruling that “emphatically declared that the bias of Mr. Keller, as demonstrated by his various media releases, repeated procedural errors, and consistent denial of rights, could not guarantee a fair process.”

-Swiss lawmakers gave Keller a mandate last year to investigate then-attorney general Michael Lauber for possible abuse of public office.
+Swiss lawmakers asked Keller last year to look at criminal complaints filed by Swiss residents not formally identified against then-attorney general Michael Lauber for possible abuse of public office.
+Lawmakers later gave Keller a mandate to investigate, with Infantino suspected of inciting Lauber.

 Lauber and Infantino had three undocumented meetings in 2016 and 2017 during a wider federal investigation into international soccer officials.
 Both men later claimed not to recall details of the meetings which were revealed by media reports.